-Professional Certification is a course that gives a student the opportunity to choose an Autodesk application or Unity 3D and complete his or her training in it.
-This course provides students with the tools to learn advanced applications of these programs and is a preparation for taking the Autodesk or Unity 3D Certified User exam at the end of the course.
+Professional Certification is a course that gives a student the opportunity to choose an advanced software application and complete his or her training in it.
+Examples include, but are not limited to, Autodesk design software, Unity 3D, and programming.
+This course provides students with the tools to learn the advanced applications of these programs and is a preparation for taking a certification exam at the end of the course.
 This course offers an immersive, project-oriented approach to skills learning.
 The purpose of this course is to provide students with much sought-after skills and industry standard certifications to prepare students for technical training, college courses in Drafting and Design, Game Design, Simulation, or Engineering, and for the workplace.
 This course can be taken multiple times sequentially or concurrently, each time for a different piece of software.
+(This course is graded Pass/Fail)